Murder of Georgios Tsibouktzakis: Life

 Tsibouktzakis was born in Evosmos near Saloniki, Greece, and after finishing primary school, went to work in a fabric-dying factory.
 According to his former boss at the dye-works, he became religious, gave all of his possessions away – even his bicycle, and left Salonika to enter a religious order.

 Tsibouktzakis studied at the Aristotle University of Thessaloniki.
 He went to Israel in 1990, was tonsured as a monk in 1993, and was sent to St. George's Monastery in 1994, where he resided for the rest of his life.
 In 2000 Father Germanos was first ordained deacon in the Church of the Holy Sepulchre, and later that year also priest.

 Emulating the Wadi Qelt monks of late antiquity, Georgios offered hospitality to visitors.
 He improved the stone path used by pilgrims to climb up to the monastery, repaired the aqueducts, and improved the gardens of shade and olive trees.
 He was 35 years old at the time of his death.
 Tsibouktzakis was an Israeli national.

 At the time of his death, Father Germanos was abbot and sole occupant of the monastery, where he was also buried.

 Murder

 Tsibouktzakis was killed on the road near Ma'aleh Adumim while returning from Jerusalem to the desert monastery in a car with Israeli license plates.
 Tsibouktsakis was killed with a single bullet to the neck.
 The gunmen were seen to flee towards al-Eizariya and Abu Dis.

-The monk's superior, Archbishop Theopanes, complained that the Arabic press had mistaken his grief over the death for sympathy with Israel.
+The monk's superior, Archbishop Theophanes, complained that the Arabic press had mistaken his grief over the death for sympathy with Israel.